pmatulis/maas-one/README.md

 This repository shows how to install a MAAS environment on a single machine.

-a.
-1 large host (the "KVM host") running Ubuntu 18.04 LTS or Ubuntu 20.04 LTS
+* 1 large host (the "KVM host") running Ubuntu 18.04 LTS or Ubuntu 20.04 LTS
-b.
-6 KVM guests created with virt-install on this machine:
+* 6 KVM guests created with virt-install on this machine:
      - 1 for the MAAS host (running 18.04 or 20.04; and the 'maas' snap)
      - 1 for the Juju controller
      - 4 for the MAAS nodes
-c.
-2 libvirt networks will be used:
+* 2 libvirt networks will be used:
      - 'external' for the external side of the MAAS host (DHCP enabled)
      - 'internal' for the internal side of the MAAS host (DHCP disabled)
-d.
-The host, beyond hosting KVM guests, will act as:
+* The host, beyond hosting KVM guests, will act as:
 	- Juju client
 	- OpenStack client

 [ INSERT NETWORK DIAGRAM HERE ]

 1. DNS for subnet: 10.0.0.1
-2. Gateway for subnet: 10.0.0.1
+1. Gateway for subnet: 10.0.0.1
-3. Enable DHCP for the 'untagged' VLAN
+1. Enable DHCP for the 'untagged' VLAN
-4. Set up Reserved IP ranges:
+1. Set up Reserved IP ranges:

    10.0.0.1   - 10.0.0.9     Infra
    10.0.0.10  - 10.0.0.99    VIP	<-- HA workloads